andrewdalpino/DataLoader-PHP/README.md

 ```

 ### Flushing the cache
-You may clear the entire request cache by calling the `flush()` method on the data loader instance.
+You may clear the entire in-memory request cache by calling the `flush()` method on the data loader instance.

 ```php
 $userLoader->flush();
 ```

 ## Additional caching
-Although the DataLoader request cache is very fast, because of it's short-lived nature, it is not a replacement for application level caching.
+Although the DataLoader request cache is very fast, because of its short-lived nature, it is not a replacement for application level caching.
 DataLoader batch functions make it easy to add application level caching right below the request cache to make data fetching even faster.
 The following example demonstrates how you can implement an application cache using the [Laravel Cache](https://laravel.com/docs/5.5/cache) facade in a batch function.

 ```php
 use AndrewDalpino\DataLoader\BatchingDataLoader;